RajMankar-8/Staffvault/README.md

 # Staffvault Organization Management App

-Welcome to the OStaffvault rganization Management App!
+Welcome to the Staffvault rganization Management App!
 This application allows you to manage organizations and their related data.

 ## Accessing the App